OPENDAP/sql_handler/README.md

 * The file `sql_handler/install.dir/odbc.TEMPLATES.ini` contains examples of odbc_inst.ini files for various DBMS systems.

-* `odbc.ini` - Creates view into the database and exposes it via the ODBC interface.
+* `odbc.ini` - Defines connection options; it creates view into the database and exposes it via the ODBC interface.
 Location: `/etc/odbc.ini`

-* `odbc_inst.ini` - Creates a associate between an odbc driver and a dbms.
+* `odbc_inst.ini` - Defines driver options; it creates a associate between an odbc driver and a dbms.
 Location: `/etc/odbc_inst.ini`

 ## Notes